-In the Film and Moving Image major, you'll acquire a thorough grounding in the liberal arts and an understanding of the techniques used to create film/video productions.
-By the end of your second year in the program, you'll select a track and begin taking courses in your specialized field, culminating in a senior project that integrates your aesthetic vision with your technical training.
-You'll also gain internship experience that allows you to work with professionals in the field.
+We all have stories to tell—learn how to inspire, to teach, and to communicate these stories via film and moving images.
+By the end of your second year in the program, you can select from the Cinematography/Editing track or the Producing/Writing track and begin taking courses in your specialized field, culminating in a senior project that integrates your aesthetic vision with your technical training.
+Your coursework will be enhanced by internship experiences that allow you to work with professionals in the field.

 Specific pre- and co-requisites for each course are listed in the course descriptions.

 |FMI 222||Art & Craft of Editing II|